 The right product discovery can't guarantee success.
 Still, it will set the foundation for the rest of the product development phases.
 As a result, before investing thousands of dollars in development, think about how you may better solve your client's problems and how it will make their lives easier.

-When talking about Product Discovery, it is necessary to mention the Product Strategy.
+When discussing Product Discovery, it is necessary to mention the Product Strategy.
 Not because it is the same, but because we want to know the critical difference, thanks to which we understand better what is going on and the purpose of discovering a product.

 Product Strategy focuses on the bigger picture and helps us figure out which problems to address.
 On the other hand, Product Discovery is concerned with finding out how we will solve these issues.